 It is worth noting that there has been controversy over orphanage volunteer work, particularly in countries such as Cambodia.

-Community Development: Volunteers looking for community development opportunities will find a variety of them across Asia.
+Volunteers looking for community development opportunities will find a variety of them across Asia.
 These range from helping underdeveloped communities in countries such as Malaysia gain access to running water to assisting in construction projects in and volunteering in literacy programs in countries such as India, where only 3/4 of men and just over half of women are literate.
 Even in countries which are relatively well off as a whole, such as Taiwan, there do exist large gaps between the rich and the poor, so community development volunteers are definitely needed to lend a hand in disadvantaged communities.

-Other Popular Fields for Volunteering: disaster relief, women's rights, economic justice, human rights (including refugees and migrants workers' rights), teaching English, youth advocacy and heritage conservation.
+Disaster relief, women's rights, economic justice, human rights (including refugees and migrants workers' rights), teaching English, youth advocacy and heritage conservation.

 The lifestyles and cultures of various countries in Asia can vary significantly.
 Perhaps the best way to look at it is by region: